Seagate/cortx-fs/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/a00c3917c3514e9b94bb8a181ba6db2e)](https://app.codacy.com/gh/Seagate/cortx-fs?utm_source=github.com&utm_medium=referral&utm_content=Seagate/cortx-fs&utm_campaign=Badge_Grade)

-# CORTX-FS
+# CORTXFS

 The CORTX File System (FS) framework on top of the cloud object storage is the entry point for file access protocols (like NFS, CIFS).
-The CORTX-FS makes use of the NSAL and DSAL libraries to provide the file system framework.
+The CORTXFS makes use of the NSAL and DSAL libraries to provide the file system framework.
 The [NSAL library](https://github.com/Seagate/cortx-nsal) provides namespace for the file system framework and the [DSAL library](https://github.com/Seagate/cortx-dsal) provide data storage functionality for the file system framework.

 ### Disclaimer
 Please refer to the shared [disclaimer](https://github.com/Seagate/cortx-posix#disclaimer) about this code repository.

-## Get CORTX-FS ready!
+## Get CORTXFS ready!

-Refer to the [CORTX-FS Quickstart Guide](./doc/CortxFSQuickStart.md) to build and test the CORTX-FS Component.
+Refer to the [CORTXFS Quickstart Guide](./doc/CortxFSQuickStart.md) to build and test the CORTXFS Component.

-## Contribute to CORTX-FS
+## Contribute to CORTXFS

 We are excited about your interest in CORTX and hope you will join us.
 We take our community very seriously, and we are committed to creating a community built on respectful interactions and inclusivity, as documented in our [Code of conduct](CODE_OF_CONDUCT.md).